- Converting a computer game into a board game can open up new target groups.

 5. Clear demarcation between the rights to the computer game and potential spin-off products

-6. Agreements on the use of the developer’s name or logo in adaptations It is advisable for the publisher to work closely with the original developer to ensure that the board game adaptation remains true to the spirit of the original.
+It is advisable for the publisher to work closely with the original developer to ensure that the board game adaptation remains true to the spirit of the original.
 This can not only avoid legal conflicts, but also ensure the quality and authenticity of the board game.
-Ideally, such cooperation should already be provided for and regulated in the publishing contract.
+Ideally, such cooperation should already be provided for and regulated in the publishing agreement.
+Provisions can also be made for the joint development of concepts for the board game or the involvement of the original development team in the adaptation process.

 The developer wants to publish a board game without a publisher

-It becomes more complicated if the original developer wants to publish a board game without the involvement of the publisher.
-The legal situation here depends largely on the transfer of rights agreed in the original publishing contract.
-A careful analysis of the contractual provisions is essential in order to avoid potential conflicts.
-From the developer’s point of view, forward-looking IP planning is crucial when drafting the contract with the publisher.
-Ideally, the publishing agreement should include clauses from the outset that reserve certain rights to the developer for future adaptations, including board games.
+From the developer’s point of view, forward-looking IP planning is already crucial when drafting the contract with the publisher.
+Ideally, the publishing agreement should contain clauses from the outset that reserve certain rights for the developer for future adaptations, including board games.
 This could be achieved, for example, by granting non-exclusive rights for certain forms of exploitation or by limiting the transfer of rights in terms of time or space.
-Developers should pay particular attention to the following points when drafting contracts: 1.
-Clear definition of the rights transferred and explicit mention of reserved rights

 3. Agreements on the use of trademarks and visual elements